vercel/next.js/examples/with-shallow-routing/README.md

 # Shallow Routing Example

-With [Shallow Routing](https://nextjs.org/docs/routing/shallow-routing), we can change the URL without running data fetching methods (like `getServerSideProps`) again.
+With [Shallow Routing](https://nextjs.org/docs/routing/shallow-routing), we can change the URL without running data fetching methods (like `getStaticProps` and `getServerSideProps`) again.

 We do this by passing the `shallow: true` option to `Router.push` or `Router.replace`.